Back some time ago, if there was a TV show so poorly received by critics and the viewing public, it would be off the air in three weeks.

 Perhaps, the biggest eye-opener came from the Reader’s Ryan Smith, who wrote this thread (click on the 12:12 link to read more)

 THREAD: Konkol is the Donald Trump of Chicago journalism with "woke" instead of reactionary politics.
 As a boss, he was authoritarian, brash, argumentative, lacked self-awareness paired with absurdly high self-confidence.

 And this – from the twitter account of the Chicago Reader (since deleted):

 — Chicago Reader (@Chicago_Reader) February 18, 2018

-And while at DNAInfo in 2015, an interview Konkol had with Spike Lee went off the rails as his interview with him ended in “anger, f-bombs, and a shouting match.”
+And while at DNAInfo in 2015, an interview Konkol had with Spike Lee went off the rails ending in “anger, f-bombs, and a shouting match.”